 What is a Construction Lien in the Commercial Field?

 A construction lien is a formal document that protects the interests of contractors, suppliers, and some professionals in the construction arena.

 Construction liens are used if the property owner fails to pay during or after a contract is complete.
 There are specific requirements that a contractor or supplier must meet to file a lien.

 Using a Construction Lien To Protect Your Interests

 Construction liens, like the construction field itself, can be very complicated.
 It’s essential to contact a lawyer who can quickly and efficiently work through the details and do what must be done, salvaging your interests and ensuring that your losses are minimized.

 A lien-related dispute may escalate over many issues, including:

 - Product deficiency

 - Disagreements over responsibility

-- Breach of trust claims, when money that is paid to a contractor to pay a subcontractor is used for a different job
+- Breach of trust claims, when money that is paid to a contractor to pay a subcontractor is used for a different purpose

 - If a contractor or subcontractor has a claim for a lien, it must enforce those lien rights within strictly specified time limits, or risk losing them.